shaleen-wonder-ent/user-guides/Hub-Spoke-transit-gateway.md

 ## Notes & Best Practices

 - Only one VNet in a peering group can use a remote gateway.
-- For multiple customers or large-scale environments, use **Azure Virtual WAN / Virtual Hub** for better isolation and simplified routing.
 - Validate traffic using `Network Watcher → Connection Troubleshoot`.
+- Hub acts as a transit for multiple on-prem connections.
+- Ensure no overlapping IP ranges between all environments.
+- Apply NSGs or route filters for isolation if needed.

 ---